nathanvid/infinitemage-website/content/chapters/chapter_0216.md

 It was a two-horned Mara.

 "Sleep demon Baalb.
-I receive Kariel-nim's command."
+I receive Kariel's command."

 He was a stylishly aged middle-aged man.
 His hair was slicked back with oil, and his exposed ears were pointed.